Wait-Less Offline Tuning and Re-solving for Online Decision Making: Algorithm Design and Analysis

-\textit{Proof.} We analyze the two terms in \eqref{eq:lp-true} respectively. \begin{enumerate} \item For dual convergence, by Lemma \ref{lem:conv-lp}, we have \item For the remaining resource, by Chebyshev's inequality, we bound the probability as Since our strategy is to automatically reject the following orders once $\bm{d}_t \notin \mathcal{D}$, it has the same effect as the stopping time analysis in \cite{li2022online}.
-Thus, based on \eqref{eq:prob} and by \textit{Theorem 5} in \cite{li2022online}, the positive binding part of remaining resource at time $t = kf$ follows:
+\paragraph{Proof of \cref{thm:lp-regret}.} We analyze the three terms in \eqref{eq:split} respectively. \begin{enumerate} \item For dual convergence, by Lemma \ref{lem:conv-lp}, we have \item For the constraint violation, by Chebyshev's inequality, we bound the probability as Since our strategy is to automatically set $\bm{p}_t = 0$ once $\bm{d}_t \notin \mathcal{D}$, we will accept all the subsequent orders according to our decision condition \eqref{eqn:kkt}.
+Denote $R$ as the total number of orders processed specifically due to this rule, then we have:

+which indicates that the resource violation is at most \item For the remaining resource, we derive its upper bound by considering the opposite extreme case of our strategy.
+If we reject all those $R$ orders, then no resource is used on them.
+Thus, by \eqref{eq:stopping-time}, the positive projection of remaining resource at $t = kf$ is at most:

 \end{enumerate}